frcavalcanti/.lazyPaste/README.md

 ### Known issues

-If you have 125% scaling on your Windows display settings, a white bar will appear on the right and bottom sides of the pop-up.
+If you have 125% scaling on your Windows display settings, a white bar might appear on the right and bottom sides of the pop-up.
 It is not a CSS problem.
 In case it is annoying you, you can set your monitor's scaling to 100% (right click on your desktop and go to display settings) and it will disappear.